 The Right to Confidentiality – You have the right for your confidential tax information to remain confidential unless you authorize its disclosure.
 IRS employees who violate these rules will be subject to appropriate disciplinary action.

 The Right to Be Informed – You have the right to clear explanations of all the tax laws and the corresponding IRS procedures throughout all IRS publications and correspondence.
 Taxpayers must be notified regarding any IRS decisions involving their account and the outcome must be fully and clearly explained.
-(Unfortunately, they cannot make the tax code any simpler in their explanation.)
+(Unfortunately, their explanation might not make the tax code seem any simpler.)

 The Right to Pay No More than the Correct Amount of Tax – You have the right to pay only the amount of tax that you legally owe, including any accrued interest and penalties.
 The IRS is also obligated to apply your tax payments correctly.

 The Right to Privacy – You have the right to expect that all IRS actions regarding your account will comply with the law.
 Actions must not be more intrusive than necessary and should respect all rights of due process.

 The Right to Challenge the IRS's Position and Be Heard – You have the right to object to an IRS action and provide documentation to support your claim.
 The IRS is obligated to consider the objections fairly and promptly, and to send a response to the taxpayer if they disagree with the claim.

 The Right to Appeal an IRS Decision in an Independent Forum – You have the right to appeal IRS decisions and receive a "fair and impartial" hearing from the Office of Appeals.
 Many tax penalties are included within this right.
 The IRS is obligated to send you a written response to notify you of the decision.
 In addition, you generally have the right to take these cases to court.